xyr11/xtrike-bot/README.md

-### *This project has been discontinued, updates will not flow on a regular basis, the bot is offline and unusable, discord support and development server serve no purpose.
-You can still fork this tho and improve upon it (the [license](https://github.com/xyr11/xtrike-bot/blob/main/LICENSE) still applies), and maybe in the future, I will re-establish Xtrike Bot from its remnants.
-I also didn't bother to update the wordings in this file, just remember that this project has been discontinued.
-Thanks and rest in peace, Xtrike Bot.*
+### *The development of the bot has been paused, updates will not flow on a regular basis.
+The bot will resume its development in the 2nd week of December, but this date is tentative.
+You can still fork this tho and improve upon it (the [license](https://github.com/xyr11/xtrike-bot/blob/main/LICENSE) still applies), and maybe in the future, I will work on this full-time.
+I also didn't bother to update the wordings in this file, just remember that the development of this bot has been paused.*

 # Xtrike Bot (Xtrike#3034)
 A multi-purpose discord bot written in discord.js.

-RIP `Aug 2020 - Nov 27, 2020`.
-You will be missed.

 Skip to: